meteor/meteor/content/testing.md

 });
 ```

-This technique will only work simply on the server.
+This technique will only work on the server.
 If you need to reset the database from a client test, you can use a method to do so:

 ```js
 import { resetDatabase } from 'meteor/xolvio:cleaner';